Let’s Get Physical: Holding On, Letting Go

 - Let’s give it some appreciation for all it’s been holding.
 It’s doing its best.
 And so are you.

-Whether you choose to explore PMR, gentle stretching, or simply build more awareness of where your body holds tension, the most important thing is to approach it all with curiosity and kindness.
-There’s no “perfect” technique or timeline here — only what feels helpful and manageable for you.
-After all, learning to listen to the body is a practice, not a performance.
-And every small step counts.
+There’s no “perfect” technique or timeline here, only what feels helpful and manageable for you.
+After all, learning to listen to the body is a practice, not a performance and every small step counts.

-And by keeping our spotlights in mind, we’re well on our way to sitting with the discomfort they bring and we have a few more techniques to add to our self-help vault.
+And keeping our spotlights in mind, we’re well on our way to sitting with the discomfort they bring and we have a few more techniques to add to our self-help vault.

 Until Next Time